Management plan compartment 18

-This 31 ha area once contained buildings and concrete pans of the former airbase which have been removed along with around 1million tonnes of gravel.
-The remaining area was re-landscaped leaving a variety of landforms including a couple of steep sided, south-facing slopes.
+This 31 ha area once contained buildings and concrete pans of the former airbase which were removed in 2000 to 2001, along with around 1 million tonnes of gravel.
+The area was re-landscaped leaving a variety of landforms including a couple of steep sided, south-facing slopes.
 Livestock graze throughout the compartment.
 There is no division into subcompartments.

-The network of large and small ponds in the re-landscaped area, all very much seasonal (ephemeral) with some of the deeper ones retaining water throughout the year, are at varying stages of colonisation by vegetation but most at an early stage of succession.
-One pond in the northeast of this area is more developed.
+The water table in the re-landscaped area fluctuates greatly, so the network of large and small ponds varies seasonally in both area and depth.
+Most are therefore seasonal (ephemeral), with only some of the deeper ones retaining water throughout the year.
+The ponds are at varying stages of colonisation by vegetation but most are (2014) at an early stage of succession.
+One pond in the northeast of the area is more developed.

 The majority of the area is included in the ground nesting bird "red zone" and restrictions apply between 1st March and 31st July.
-Up to date information can be found on the West Berkshire Council website.
+More details are available in the Ground nesting birds leaflet (WBC 2012).

 BAP habitats